Find Nursing Colleges

 38 Yearly Graduations

 Vanderbilt University is the 5th most popular school in the nation for students seeking a master's degree in critical care nursing.
 Roughly 13,500 attend the school each year.
-The average in-state tuition for full-time undergraduates is $54,840 per year, while in-state graduate students, on average, pay $51,600 per year.
-During the 2020-2021 academic year, 38 people received their master's degree in critical care nursing from Vanderbilt.
-Of these students, 76% were women and 13% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $58,130 per year, while in-state graduate students, on average, pay $53,160 per year.
+During the most recent year for which we have data, 38 people received their master's degree in critical care nursing from Vanderbilt.
+About 81% of this group were women, and 17% were students from an underrepresented racial-ethnic group.

 #6